Click here for the home page

 Now that Athens was doing so well at home, it went out to settle some grudges, since like most city-states, it was habitually on bad terms with all its neighbors.
 The years immediately following the Athenian Revolution saw petty wars with Corinth, Thebes, Aegina, and Euboea.
 Athens won every time, and soon it replaced Sparta as the dominant city-state in Greece.
 These successes gave the Athenians the confidence they would need to face the Persian Empire, just a few years later.

 The Persians first moved into the area in 546 B.C., when Cyrus II's conquest of Lydia brought Ionia into the empire.
 In 516 B.C.
 Darius crossed the Bosporus to invade Europe.
 His army put Thrace and Macedonia under Persian rule, but his real objective was the Scythians, and after marching into the Ukraine against them, he came back empty-handed.
 The Ionian Greeks saw this as a sign of Persian weakness and revolted, with Athenian assistance.
 Darius put down the rebellion, and decided that he would have to conquer Athens, to keep Ionia pacified.
 In 492 he sent another army, under the command of a general named Mardonius, into Thrace and Macedonia.
-The campaign came to a premature end, though, when a storm wrecked the supporting fleet near Mt.
+The campaign came to a premature end, though, when a storm sank the supporting fleet near Mt.
 Athos.
 The Persians tried again in 490; this time they sent their fleet directly across the Aegean, only making stops to attack Naxos and Eretria on the way, before they landed 20,000 men on a beach near Marathon, about 26 miles northeast of Athens.
 The Athenians immediately sent a runner named Pheidippides to Sparta, with a message requesting aid against the Persians.
 Unfortunately the Carneia, a religious festival, was going on in Sparta, and Spartan law did not allow military activity during that time.
 The Spartans didn't want to offend the gods, so they declined; maybe after the festival they would come and help.
-Except for 2,000 men from Plataea, the Athenians would have to win the war by themselves.
+Except for 2,000 men from Plataea, their most loyal ally, the Athenians would have to win the war by themselves.

 Besides the Plataeans, the Athenians could only muster 5,000 hoplites, so they assembled on a hill above the plain of Marathon, and waited.
 The reason for the wait is that the Athenians had the most democratic army around; ten generals led it, five of them voted to attack now, and the other five voted to wait for the Spartans.
 The gridlock ended on the tenth day, when the Persian fleet and cavalry went off to attack a nearby town, and the Athenian "general of the day," Miltiades, gave the order to attack.
 Though outnumbered by nearly 3 to 1, their phalanx split into three units, charged down the slope, and hit the Persians from both the front and the sides.
 The final score: Persia lost 6,400 men, and Athens lost only 192 (they did not count Plataeans and slaves, though).
 The surviving Persians sailed around the peninsula of Attica, hoping to capture Piraeus, the port of Athens, only to find the Athenians ready for them, so they went home instead.
 A few days later 2,000 Spartans arrived, checked out the battlefield at Marathon, and congratulated the Athenians on a job well done.(14)